Lillian Goldman Law Library

 The Law Library’s rare book collection is among the best of any law library in the world and includes very strong holdings of English and U.S. legal history sources, including an unmatched collection of Blackstone editions.
 The rare book collection also has substantial holdings of European law and canon and Roman law, as well as extensive other resources from around the world.

-The Law Library is digitizing a wide range of Yale Law School historical materials in order to commemorate the School’s Bicentennial and make the history of YLS and legal education more accessible to researchers.
+The Law Library is digitizing a wide range of Yale Law School historical materials in order to commemorate the school’s Bicentennial and make the history of YLS and legal education more accessible to researchers.
 Completed projects include a series of Law Library publications documenting the early history of the Law School from the founders to the mid-twentieth century, bulletins and catalogs from the nineteenth century to the present, a variety of alumni directories, several student publications, and more.
 Other materials in the digitization queue include Law School bulletins and catalogs from the nineteenth century to the present, a variety of alumni directories, several student publications, and more.

 Members of the Law School community enjoy easy, integrated access to legal information in all formats.
 The Law Library’s online catalog, MORRIS, provides access to printed collections and includes all of the library’s bibliographic records, with links to online versions of many of the same items.
 Yale University Library Quicksearch allows users to search both the Law Library catalog and the University Library catalog (Orbis) simultaneously.